-- All previous years' tuition must be current in order to register.
-If there is a balance from the previous year, a payment plan must be in place in order to register children at the school. - The first month's tuition must be paid at the time of registration for a child to be enrolled at school. - Tuition is due on the 10th of each month.
-Tuition accounts that have a balance of 60 days old shall be charged a \$10 late fee per child each month that the balance continues to be 60 days old.
+• All previous years' tuition must be current in order to register.
+If there is a balance from the previous year, a payment plan must be in place in order to register children at the school.

+• The first month's tuition must be paid at the time of registration for a child to be enrolled at school.

+• Tuition is due on the 10th of each month.
+Tuition accounts that have a balance of 60 days old shall be charged a \$10 late fee per child each month that the balance continues to be 60 days old. • Delinquent tuition payments may result in special arrangements for subsequent school years.